-Founded in 2005 as the successor to a fifty-year-old real estate development company, Atlanta-based MDH Partners has participated in over $3 billion (61 million square feet) of acquisitions, developments, and asset management as an advisor and investor, with capital partners such as the Blackstone Group, Bain Capital Real Estate, and Wells Fargo.
+Founded in 2005 as the successor to a fifty-year-old real estate development company, Atlanta-based MDH Partners has participated in over $4 billion (75 million square feet) of acquisitions, developments, and asset management as an advisor and investor.

 Both the firm and its founding principals, through their three-decades long careers, have consistently returned in excess of 25% IRR’s on investments, have never lost any investor’s capital, and have paid off every loan, despite working through multiple recessions and market corrections.

 Prior to launching its new fund, MDH entered into a programmatic joint venture with Bain Capital Real Estate and a major university endowment from 2014-2018, through which MDH amassed a portfolio of 14 million square feet of industrial properties across fifteen cities in eight states.

 The company strategically assembled its portfolio in key growth markets and logistics hubs throughout the southeastern US by a combination of value-added acquisitions and speculative development.

-Implementing a business strategy crafted in early 2014, MDH targeted multi-tenant “last mile” facilities for its acquisitions and Class A logistics centers in its new developments, and built a portfolio to serve today’s booming e-commerce needs along with traditional local, regional, and national distributors.
-The MDH/Bain joint venture sold its portfolio to Blackstone in November 2018, but MDH continues to serve as asset manager for Blackstone and retains a small ownership stake.
+Implementing a business strategy crafted in 2013, MDH targeted multi-tenant “last mile” facilities for its acquisitions and Class A logistics centers in its new developments, and built a portfolio to serve today’s booming e-commerce needs along with traditional local, regional, and national distributors.
+The MDH/Bain joint venture sold its portfolio to Blackstone in November 2018, achieving opportunistic returns, but MDH continues to serve as asset manager for Blackstone and retains a small ownership stake.

 MDH advised Blackstone in 2010-11 in the acquisition of 45 million square feet of properties in 30 markets across the country in order to create IndCor, which would become the country’s second largest industrial real estate company before its 2015 sale to GLP.
 Simultaneously, MDH worked with Wells Fargo Real Estate Capital on the acquisition, repositioning, and sale of a number of distressed industrial properties coming out of the recession.
 Blackstone and Wells Fargo also each served as the capital partners for MDH’s earliest acquisitions of underutilized corporate manufacturing, distribution, and office facilities in 2005-07, all of which were redeveloped, leased, and sold at the market peak prior to the crash in 2008.